• Epidemiology

 6. Protocol pearls

-1. Treatment duration: usually 14 days to maximize eradication rates
+1. Treatment duration: Treat for 14 days to maximize eradication rates

-2. Use at least 3 agents (do not use 2 agent regimens)
+2. Use at least 3 agents in most cases (generally avoid 2 agent regimens, esp. for salvage therapy)

 3. If failed therapy - see resistant cases below